-In Compensation Review mode, you are looking to see that the trace lines for each single-color control pass through the center (median) of the zoomed, linear distribution.
+In Compensation Review mode, you are looking to see that the trace lines for each singlecolor control pass through the center (median) of the zoomed, linear distribution.
 That's one of the things Compensation Review mode does automatically for us.
-It's a lot easier to see this when looking at linear axes, and more so when you clip out any high-end outliers.
+It's easier to see this when looking at linear axes with any high-end outliers clipped out.
 To demonstrate that point, here's the YPF control unzoomed and with Hyberboline Sine axes:

-It is very difficult to see what was quite simple and obvious in the zoomed, linear display.
+With this display, it is difficult to see what was quite simple and obvious in the zoomed, linear display.

 You can also review the all-color file in Compensation Review mode.
-To do so, you open the all-color file and then use the Trace line options to show each of the markers in turn.
+To do so, you open the all-color file and then use Show plots for to show each of the markers in turn.

-12. When you finish with compensation review, uncheck the Compensation review option on the Misc tab of the Compensation Toolbox.
+11. When you finish with compensation review, uncheck the Compensation review option on the Misc tab of the Compensation Toolbox.
+Then switch back to page one of the data source to see all plots once again.